Full GEO Report for https://mphmetalrecycling.ca/

 Heads up: this section looks at one article as a snapshot, so it’s a little more interpretive than the rest of the report and may shift slightly from run to run.
 Have questions?
 Just shoot us an email at hello@v9digital.com

-Persona Targeting: This article appears to be aimed at farmers and rural property owners in East Central Saskatchewan who want practical, straightforward guidance on selling scrap metal.
+Persona Targeting: The content appears to be aimed at farmers and rural property owners in East Central Saskatchewan who want beginner-friendly, practical guidance on selling scrap metal.

 ❌ Content sections feel too fragmentary